Diabetic Nutrition: A Healthy and Balanced Diet Matters

 High GI food has a GI of 70 or more, whereas medium GI food has a rating of between 56 and 69.
 Food low in GI has a rating of 55 or less.

 Watch your total fat intake to help manage your weight.
-Also, limit saturated fat and trans fat which can increase the risk of developing heart disease.
+Also, limit your consumption of saturated fat and trans-fat which can increase the risk of developing heart disease.
 Here are some tips to help reduce your intake of these “bad” fats:

 • Choose lean meat and skinless chicken/poultry, and trim all visible fat before cooking.